 Here's the short answer: Yes, you can register for gift cards.
 In the past, traditional wedding registry etiquette indicated that it wasn't appropriate to ask for cash gifts of any kind, but that's not the case today.
-Thanks to universal registry tools like The Knot Registry, it's easier than ever to compile everything you need in one spot.
-In other words, you can register for new towels, money for a kitchen remodeling job or a HomeGoods gift card on the same registry.
-It's easy and it simplifies the buying process for guests.
+Thanks to universal registry tools like The Knot's, it's easier than ever to compile everything you need in one spot.
+In other words, you can register for new towels, money for a kitchen remodel and a HomeGoods gift card all on the same list.
+It's convenient for you and it makes using your registry easier for guests.
 With only one registry link to keep track of, they're more likely to purchase the items you've pre-selected.

 Ultimately, you should register for gifts that you really want.
 Now more than ever, couples are tailoring their registries to fit their needs.
 Sit down with your S.O. to determine what gifts make the most sense for your life—it'll make for a more fulfilling gifting experience for you and your loved ones.